Skip to main content

 Are men more likely to develop a chronic disease?

 Chronic disease is defined as a condition that lasts a year or more and requires ongoing medical attention or limits activities of daily living or both, according to the Centers for Disease Control and Prevention (CDC).
-In the U.S., heart disease, cancer, and diabetes — all chronic diseases — are the leading causes of death and disability, as well as the leading drivers of the nation’s $3.8 trillion in annual health care costs.
+In the U.S., heart disease, cancer and diabetes — all chronic diseases — are the leading causes of death and disability, as well as the leading drivers of the nation’s $4.1 trillion in annual health care costs.

-When it comes to chronic diseases, are you more or less likely to develop a condition based on whether you’re a man or woman?
-Does gender matter?
-Statistics show U.S. men are 1.5 times more likely than women to die from heart disease, cancer, and respiratory diseases, and on average, they die five years earlier than women.
+Chronic diseases can affect men and women differently, where a variety of biological, behavioral and social factors are at play.
+Statistics show U.S. men are more likely than women to die from heart disease, cancer and respiratory diseases, and on average, they die nearly six years earlier than women.

-Heart Disease
+Heart disease

 • The average age at which men experience their first heart attack is about 65, while the average age for women is 72.